alexgu2008/elabftw_support_unigraz/README.md

 >
 > Yes, depending on the team, you can be either a regular user or a team admin.

+> **Is it possible to use edits on a shared experiment by highlighting the different users in colour?**
+>
+> For the text editor, you can agree in advance on a font color per user and thus keep track.
+A change tracking like Word is not possible at the moment.
+All other changes can be tracked via the changelog (depending on the minimum number of characters).

 > **Do I need additional software on my device?**
 >
 > Not really, but you need a browser like Chrome or Firefox or similar and an active internet connection.